 The first Brethren moved to the Eastern Shore in 1869 and to Talbot County about 1875.
 Initially services and Sunday school were held in a schoolhouse near Easton.
 Some names of the early Brethren who came were Kline, Rittenhouse, Wingard, and Longenecker.
-They came from Ohio and western Maryland.
+They came from Pennsylvania, Ohio, and western Maryland.
 The farming conditions seemed attractive to these early Brethren.

 In 1880, Union Meeting House ― frequently called “Round Top” — was built by four denominations (Methodist, Lutheran, Swedenborg, and Church of the Brethren) who alternately held services every fourth Sunday.
-They were Methodist, Lutheran, Swedenborg, and Church of the Brethren.
 The building was also called the Peachblossom Meeting House because of the Peachblossom Creek nearby, and Peachblossom was the name of the congregation, as well.
 At some later date, but still early in the history of the church, the Brethren alone used the building and became the sole owner.

 Occasionally preachers came from western Maryland and eastern Pennsylvania to preach.
 The Brethren church formally organized in 1881 and for 17 years was under the District Mission Board of Pennsylvania.